temporalio/documentation/docs/php-workflows.md

 ## FAQ

-**Is there a limit to length of time a Workflows can run?**
+**Is there a limit to how long Workflows can run?**

 Workflows intended to run indefinitely should be written with some care.
-Temporal stores the complete event history for the entire life of a Workflow Execution.
+Temporal stores the complete event history for the entire lifecycle of a Workflow Execution.
 There is a maximum limit of 50,000 events that is enforced by the Server, and you should try to avoid getting close to this limit; The Temporal Server puts out a warning at every 10,000 events.

 The idiomatic way to handle indefinitely running Workflows is to use the "Continue-as-new" feature, which is available in all SDKs.
-For example a reasonable cutoff point might be once a day for high volume Workflows.
+For example, a reasonable cutoff point might be once a day for high volume Workflows.

 The "Continue-as-new" feature completes the current Workflow execution and automatically starts a new execution with the same Workflow Id, but different run Id, passing it the appropriate parameters for it to continue.
 This keeps the event history within limits, but continues the logic execution.